Welcome

 Justin De Souza

 Fancy some fancy dining?
-The Bingham, a rather grand country house, offers a very well-appointed restaurant run by Steven Edwards, winner of MasterChef: The Professionals, boasting an extremely grown-up menu.
-Beetroot tartare with blood orange and pickle is on offer to start, with main courses including John Dory celeriac and lovage, and carrot wellington with salsify.
-It’s not po-faced though – the Bingham is also a rather louche member’s club, with its own dining room and menu (non-members are welcome to book in for lunch Mon-Thurs).
-Dinner can quite easily lead to drinks late into the night – and, since they’ve got rooms too, who knows what could happen…
+The Bingham, a rather grand country house-turned-hotel, offers a very well-appointed restaurant boasting an extremely grown-up menu from chef Vanessa Marx.
+Venison tartare with bone marrow and pickled girolles is on offer to start, with main courses including wild boar bourguignon and Brixham catch of the day with lemon beurre blanc and samphire.
+Dinner here can quite easily lead to drinks late into the night – and since they’ve got rooms too, who knows what could happen…

 Details: 61 – 63 Petersham Road, TW10 6UT | Book here